archlinux/aur/README.md

 - Usage: 4.stop.cluster.sh

 5.delete.cluster.sh
-- Delete a cluster and all it's data.
+- Delete a cluster and all its data.
 - Usage: 5.delete.cluster.sh config.sh